 Intro

-Watch my video on this topic herein.
-By 2021, we estimate barely 200 Ahmadi’s in all of Spain.
-In 1936, the #qadianis sent a missionary to Spain, which was unheard of in those days (See Ahmadiyya Muslim Mosques around the world, 2008).
-His name was Malik Mohammad Sharif (Also written as Malik Mohammad Sharid Gujrati, arrived in Madrid on March 10, 1936).
-Per Ahmadiyya sources, there was a civil war going on and he was re-directed to Italy.
-Malik Mohammad Sharif was never heard of again in the history of #ahmadiyya.
-10 years later and after the end of WW-2, of which Spain was neutral, the #qadianis sent 2 missionaries, Maulana Karam ilahi Zafar and Mr. Mohammad Saqi (also spelled as Maulana Muhammad Ishaque Saqui).
-However, after only a few months, the mission was shut down and the murrabi’ were schedule to be re-directed.
-This is interesting since neither could speak any spanish.
+In roughly 1946, and after the end of WW-2, of which Spain was neutral, the #qadianis sent 2 missionaries, Maulana Karam ilahi Zafar and Mr. Mohammad Saqi (also spelled as Maulana Muhammad Ishaque Saqui).
+However, after only a few months, the mission was shut down and the murrabi’s were schedule to be re-directed.
+This is interesting since neither could speak any Spanish.
 Mr. Mohammad Saqi was sent to Trinidad and Tobago, whereas Maulana Karam ilahi Zafar decided to stay (and was approved by the Khalifa to stay) on in Spain and sold perfumes at open markets for years and years.
-He settled in Madrid and stayed in Spain til at least 1982 (see the photo in the below with Mirza Tahir Ahmad).
+He settled in Madrid and stayed in Spain til’ at least 1982 (see the photo in the below with Mirza Tahir Ahmad).
 He doesn’t seem to have had converted any people to Ahmadiyya, since their was no Ahmadiyya mission house, nor was there any place of worship.

 In 1970, Mirza Nasir Ahmad visited Spain in an unprecedented visit.
 It is unclear how this was arranged, it was most likely through Muhammad Zafrullah Khan and other #ahmadis who work politically.
-Mirza Nasir Ahmad returned in 1980 and laid the foundation stone of the Basharat Mosque in Pedro Abad, Cordoba, Spain.
+By 1979, the Ahmadiyya Movement was claiming to have 1 mission house in the country.

-Karam Ilali Zafar, then still a missionary in Spain, was sent to Granada, Andalusia, in 1982.
-After spending five years he was transferred to Portugal in 1987 where he spent nine years.
+After spending five years in Spain, Maulana Karam ilahi Zafar was transferred to Portugal in 1987 where he spent nine years.
 He then returned to Granada and after serving almost 60 years, mostly in Spain, he died in 1996.
 He is buried in a cemetery in Pedro Abad.
 An Ahmadi murrabi named Mr. Sayyad Abdullah Nadeem Shah claims to have spent 20+ years in Spain also.

 _____________________________________________________________________________________________